What’s the Best Carpet for Bedrooms?

 Why Install a Carpet in the Bedroom?

-2. Noise Absorption: Thick carpets absorb sound waves, reducing bedroom noise levels.
-Placing foam or any soundproof padding helps reduce the noise further.
+2. Noise Absorption: Thick carpets absorb sound waves, reducing noise levels.
 Choose a carpet with thick backing if you often hear noise from downstairs through your floors.

-4. Cheap Options Available: Carpet installation is cheaper than other flooring options.
+3. Cheap Options Available: Carpet installation is cheaper than other flooring options.
 Installing hardwood floors costs $6–$18 per square foot.
 Installing good quality carpets costs between $7 and $12.
-Laminate flooring is cheaper than hardwood, but it’s too slippery for bedroom spaces.

 The Best Carpet Types for Bedrooms